-Best known for his haunting work entitled The Scream, Edvard Munch unsurprisingly makes our list of art history's tortured artists.
+Best known for his haunting painting entitled The Scream, Edvard Munch unsurprisingly makes our list of art history's tortured artists.
 His works are fascinating in the psychological themes that he explores, and in many ways they reflect the ghosts that had haunted him for nearly his entire life.
+Haunting profiles showcase not only his internal turmoil but also his creativity as a great artist.
 Tragedy struck the Munch household when Edvard was just 5 years old.
 His mother, to whom he was particularly devoted, died suddenly of tuberculosis.
 Just nine years later, his sister succumbed to the same disease.
 Munch himself was a sickly child, and by the time he reached adulthood, he was prone to bouts of anxiety, depression and even alcoholism.

-As his artwork continued to develop, so did his neuroticism.
+As his artwork continued to develop, so did his neuroticism and mental health issues.
 Subject to hallucinations, he suffered a mental breakdown in 1908.
-Eventually, however, he recovered, living in solitude at his nearly self-sufficient estate in Oslo until he died at the age of 80.
+Eventually, however, this great artist recovered, living in solitude at his nearly self-sufficient estate in Oslo until he died at the age of 80.
 Of his tragic past, he once posited: “Without fear and illness, I could never have accomplished all I have.”

 Vincent van Gogh